colab-coop/colab-coop/src/blog/markdown/how-we-redesigned-colab-coop.md

 ## Don't call it a redesign

-In early January, [Rylan](http://colab.coop/team) sent an e-mail to [Ralph](http://colab.coop/team) and [Jenn](http://colab.coop/team):
+In early January, [rylan](http://colab.coop/team) sent an e-mail to [ralph](http://colab.coop/team) and [jenn](http://colab.coop/team):

 > Hey Friends,
 >
 > Can we discuss some low hanging fruit to uplift the CoLab website for 2014?
 >
-> &ndash; Rylan
+> &ndash; rylan

-Ralph had been noodling with ideas and shared a sketch with Jenn.
+ralph had been noodling with ideas and shared a sketch with jenn.
 We were off to the races, but strapped for time, so we called it a refresh.

 <div class="grid-parent">
   <div class="col-50-flt">